Schoyen/FYS4411/project_1/vmc_hybrid/README.md

 1. Compare variance decrease as a function of cycles for importance sampling and brute force.
 2. Try to plot variance as a function of `step_length` for different alphas.

+### Steepest descent
+Explain the theory.

+#### Figures
+1. Show how steepest descent finds the minimum value for several different alphas.

 ### Repulsive interaction

 #### Tables